tbrown/adventures/stories/1918-05-01-jenny-skunk.md

 Possum!
 Where did you kill him?
 Was he the cause of all that racket among the chickens?"

-Farmer Brown's girl took Unc' Billy into the kitchen and dropped him on a chair.
+Farmer Brown's girl took Uncle Billy into the kitchen and dropped him on a chair.
 Mrs. Brown came over to look at him closer.
 "Poor little fellow," said she.
 "Poor little fellow.
 It was too bad he got into mischief and had to be killed.
 I don't suppose he knew any better.
 Somehow it always seems wrong to me to kill these little creatures just because they get into mischief when all the time they don't know that they are in mischief."
-She stroked Unc' Billy gently.
+She stroked Uncle Billy gently.

 The eyes of Farmer Brown's girl twinkled.
 She went over to a corner and pulled a straw from her mother's broom.
-Then she returned to Unc' Billy and began to tickle Unc' Billy's nose.
+Then she returned to Uncle Billy and began to tickle Uncle Billy's nose.
 Mrs. Brown looked puzzled.
 She was puzzled.

 "What are you doing that for?" she asked.

 "Just for fun," replied Farmer Brown's girl and kept on tickling Unc' Billy's nose.
-Now Unc' Billy could stand having his tail pinched, and being carried head down, and being dropped on the ground, but this was too much for him; he wanted to sneeze.
+Now Uncle Billy could stand having his tail pinched, and being carried head down, and being dropped on the ground, but this was too much for him; he wanted to sneeze.
 He had _got_ to sneeze.
 He did sneeze.
 He couldn't help it, though it were to cost him his life.

-"Land of love!" exclaimed Mrs. Brown, jumping back and clutching her skirts in both hands as if she expected Unc' Billy would try to take refuge behind them.
+"Land of love!" exclaimed Mrs. Brown, jumping back and clutching her skirts in both hands as if she expected Uncle Billy would try to take refuge behind them.
 "Do you mean to say that that Possum is alive?"

-"Seems that way," replied Farmer Brown's girl as Unc' Billy sneezed again, for that straw was still tickling his nose.
+"Seems that way," replied Farmer Brown's girl as Uncle Billy sneezed again, for that straw was still tickling his nose.
 "I should certainly say it seems that way.
 The old sinner is no more dead than I am.
 He's just pretending.
 He fooled you all right, Mother, but he didn't fool me.